railslink/railslink/README.md

 - PostgreSQL 10.x
 - Redis 4.x

-### Setup
+### Contributing

+  - Join the Railslink-dev Slack team by requesting an invitation (we'll need your email) in the official #railslink-dev channel.

+  - Ask an existing member of Railslink-dev to make you an admin.

-  - Acquire the missing ENV vars in `.env` from another Slack admin or the Heroku project.
+  - Acquire the missing Railslink-dev ENV vars in `.env` from another Slack member (ie. phallstrom).
 Add them to `.env.local`.

   - Install gems: `bundle install`